01 of 10

 However, Sandro Bosticco, an expert olive oil taster, says that the situation isn't quite that simple.
 While it's true that exposure to oxygen leads to deterioration, exposure to oxygen during the grinding and gramolatura phases appears to promote the development of the compounds that give olive oil its distinctive (and captivating) aromas.Continue to 6 of 10 below.

 06 of 10

-Therefore, what one wants is to strike a balance -- some exposure to oxygen during the pressing, but not too much.
-And as little exposure as possible subsequently.
+Therefore, what one wants is to strike a balance of some exposure to oxygen during the pressing and as little exposure as possible subsequently.

-With the press loaded -- this volume of olive paste will yield 25-30 kilos, or a bit more than 30 liters (30 quarts) of oil -- the operator turns on the hydraulics, and the floor of the press begins to rise, pressing the pads against the top of the press.Continue to 7 of 10 below.
+With the press loaded—this volume of olive paste will yield around 30 liters of oil—the operator turns on the hydraulics, and the floor of the press begins to rise, pressing the pads against the top of the press.Continue to 7 of 10 below.

 07 of 10